amr-kasem/ifet/README.md

    Once integrated, the frontend will be accessible at `http://localhost:8085`.

 ## Notes

-- Ensure that you have a `.env` file or the necessary environment variables configured in the Docker Compose file for database connections and other settings.
-- If you need to stop the application, use `docker-compose down` to stop and remove the containers.
+- If you need to stop the application, use `docker compose down` to stop and remove the containers.

 ## License